Online trading platforms in Canada allow DIY investors to be in full control of their portfolios when trading various market securities.

 The minimum investment requirement is a top consideration when comparing online brokerage platforms in Canada, especially for new investors who want to get started with a smaller investment amount.

 Both RBC Direct Investing and Wealthsimple Trade do not have a minimum investment requirement.
-You can get started with $20, $50, or $100!
+You can get started with $20, $50, $150, or more!

 Wealthsimple Trade vs RBC Direct Investing: No Commission ETFs